Visa types available to work in the UK

 Immigration Health Surcharge

 Please note, each of these visas require the Immigration Health Surcharge to be paid per person per year, unless they take up a role in public sector healthcare where they will be eligible for a refund.
-The current cost is £1,035 per person.
+The current cost is £1,035 per person, per year.
+For under 18s at the time of application, the cost is £776 per person, per year.

 Refugees